markjnkim/es_mod/02-css/content/lesson-4-grid.md

 Note that the -1 property value was used to set the ending grid line.
 This is a great shortcut when we know that the grid item spans the entire grid.

 So why did we not need to designate a column for this grid item?
-CSS grid is calculating placement and autofills in the grid areas that aren't occupied.
+CSS Grid is calculating placement and autofills in the grid areas that aren't occupied.
 To be explicit, we could add the `grid-column` declaration to `1`, but that isn't necessary in this case because the only option for the subscription grid item isto span the length of the grid.

 Great job so far!
 Now that our grid items are placed properly in a formatted grid according to the mock-up, the design team is very happy with the progress made so far.
 They just have a few recommendations to emphasize a few key fields in the table.